 Cork flooring comes in several formats to suit different situations:

-- Click-together floating floors offer the easiest installation.
-Brands like Wicanders, Amorim, and Granorte produce engineered cork planks and tiles that install over most existing floors.
+Click-together floating floors offer the easiest installation.
+Brands like Wicanders, Amorim and Granorte produce engineered cork planks and tiles that install over most existing floors.
 These suit DIY projects and provide full cork comfort with straightforward fitting.

-- Glue-down cork tiles provide a traditional, stable installation.
+Glue-down cork tiles provide a traditional, stable installation.
 These suit situations where you want permanence or where floating floors aren’t appropriate.
 Often available in more dramatic visual patterns.

-- Cork underlayment can bring cork’s acoustic benefits beneath other flooring types — reducing impact sound transmission and adding cushioning even under wood or laminate.
+Cork underlayment can bring cork’s acoustic benefits beneath other flooring types, reducing impact sound transmission and adding cushioning even under wood or laminate.

-- Cork wall tiles provide acoustic absorption and visual warmth.
+Cork wall tiles provide acoustic absorption and visual warmth.
 Available in natural finishes or various colours, they work as feature walls or full-room treatments.

 Every nine years, skilled workers harvest the bark with hand tools passed down through generations.
 The trees stand unharmed, beginning again the slow work of regrowth.
-Cork connects your floor to a forest across the sea — a material given, not taken.
+Cork connects your floor to a forest across the sea.
+A material given, not taken.